Skip to content

 proxmox_sdk/main.py proxmox_sdk.main Yes Dual-mode FastAPI server

-proxmox_codegen/ proxmox codegen CLI Yes Schema generation pipeline
+proxmox_codegen/ proxmox-sdk-codegen CLI Yes Schema generation pipeline

 proxmox_cli/ proxmox / pbx CLI Yes Typer CLI and Textual TUI